This page provides an overview of our Calisphere harvesting system, as well as our plans to deploy the updated system.

 Calisphere uses a harvesting model for contributing your collections into this aggregation.
 This strategy allows us to programmatically “fetch” collections from your local digital asset management system – specifically, descriptive metadata and thumbnails for items in the collections.
 Once fetched, we “map” the metadata into a central index underlying Calisphere, to support searching and browsing of the items.

-Our existing Calisphere harvester is outdated, and uses deprecated, unsupported technologies adapted from the Digital Public Library of America’s (DPLA) open-source code base from 2013.
+Our previous Calisphere harvester was outdated, and used deprecated, unsupported technologies adapted from the Digital Public Library of America’s (DPLA) open-source code base from 2013.
 We’re committed to developing infrastructure that uses current, well-supported systems that can continuously support the statewide aggregation of digital cultural heritage resources.
-We are planning to sunset our existing outdated harvester and transition fully to Rikolti in early 2024.

 What changes in harvesting will contributors notice?
 Will there be changes to Calisphere?

 We are using an updated technology framework to create a more efficient, flexible harvesting operation.
+With the new system, we are anticipating quicker turnaround times with harvesting and publishing collections to Calisphere.
+(We previously were able to publish new indexes on a bi-weekly basis).
 We do not anticipate any changes to the process and steps involved with sharing collections with Calisphere.
 We also do not anticipate any impacts or changes to how collections and items are searched, browsed, and displayed in Calisphere.

 When will development of the new harvester be complete?

 My organization’s collections are already in Calisphere.
-Why do they need to be re-harvested?
+Why do you need to re-establish a pipeline to harvest our digital collections?

-As part of testing the new harvesting infrastructure, we will be conducting “data validation tests” to ensure we are correctly “fetching” your digital collection data, and “mapping” your data into our underlying Calisphere index.
-CDL staff will be reviewing the results of these tests during the re-harvesting.
+As part of testing the new harvesting infrastructure, we conducted “data validation tests” to ensure we are correctly “fetching” your digital collection data, and “mapping” your data into our underlying Calisphere index.
+CDL staff reviewed the results of these tests during the re-harvesting.

 My organization has contributed collections to Calisphere, but we have since migrated to a new platform.
 What will happen to our collections?